António Rolo Duarte

 After the Charlie Hebdo attacks, many attempted to justify the tragedy with the newspaper’s satirical depiction of Islamic figures.
 It was disrespectful, they said, so by doing it the cartoonists were asking for retaliation.
 Well, now I would like those people to justify the attacks at the Bataclan, the Stade de France and across Parisian restaurants and streets.
 I would like to know what did these people do wrong.
 I would like to know what part of enjoying music, football or coffee offended Islam.

 On Friday we saw a new kind of terrorism in Europe, one which involved little preparation, time or money but caused large amounts of damage.
 As Ricardo Costa, editor of Portuguese weekly Expresso explained in a brilliant article yesterday, the randomness of the event and the possibility of it easily being replicated elsewhere is the nightmare European security services had been dreading for a long time.
 More than 120 innocent, random people died in one of our capitals, with the number expected to grow as time goes by.
 Terror in its most disturbing expression, terror which seeks solely to cause death in the most cold-blooded and arbitrary way.
-Terror that comes from distant lands immerged into chaos we did not incite and do not sustain.
+Terror that comes from distant lands immerged in chaos.
 Terror in the name of an ideology we do not understand and do not want to have anything to do with.

 On Friday we saw clearer than ever that our enemies might come from abroad but many of them now live concealed within our own societies.
 They live in the shadows.
 Islamic extremists have to hide, lie and scare to succeed.
 But we do not.
 We fight in broad daylight.
 We gather in the streets, as 600 of us did in Manchester yesterday night.
 We sing our values loud and clear at concerts and conferences, we talk to each other in coffee shops and restaurants, and we write all over the newspapers and magazines.